Scarab Peak

 From afar this snow scenery didn't appear to amount to much, but up close it was super cool

-Heading into the maze (photo by Raff)
+Heading into the gap (photo by Raff)

 Raff approaches the steep snow wall